dunhamlab/yEvoMutBrowser/README.md

 The `ORGANISM_GENE_INFO_LINK_FUNCTION` is a function that is passed two arguments by the [Gene View](#gene-view) visualization.
 The first is the genes info data table set by `ORGANISM_GENE_INFO_PATH` and the second is the gene selected by the user on the [Gene View](#gene-view) visualization gene selection dropdown.
+The function must return the link to the online gene database for the desired organism and the selected gene as a string.
+For an example, please see the default yEvo Mutation Browser link function for the _S. cerevisiae_ gene database defined in `R/config.R`.